The Summary of Munificentissimus Deus by Pope Pius XII

 - 42. It is to be hoped that all the faithful will be stirred up to a stronger piety toward their heavenly Mother, and that the souls of all those who glory in the Christian name may be moved by the desire of sharing in the unity of Jesus Christ's Mystical Body and of increasing their love for her who shows her motherly heart to all the members of this august body.
 And so we may hope that those who meditate upon the glorious example Mary offers us may be more and more convinced of the value of a human life entirely devoted to carrying out the heavenly Father's will and to bringing good to others.

 - Since Mary's eternal soul was put into a body and was free of original sin, she is also free from the law of the corruption of the body in death, so she can enter into heaven, outside of the binding words of the bible for all other humans.
-After her Son's example, she triumphed over death and was heavenly glorified; when she passed from this life to heaven, while missing the grave.
+After her Son's example, she triumphed over death and was heavenly glorified; when she was not subject to the law of sin and death and the grave, so after her death, she was taken by Jesus into heaven.

 - 3. Actually God, who from all eternity regards Mary with a most favorable and unique affection, has "when the fullness of time came"(2) put the plan of his providence into effect in such a way that all the privileges and prerogatives he had granted to her in his sovereign generosity were to shine forth in her in a kind of perfect harmony.